Biomedical Sciences (Human Health) BSc

 - Our curriculum reflects up-to-date discoveries together with a detailed grounding in all major subject areas within biomedical sciences.

 - The Royal Society of Biology has accredited Brunel's BSc Biomedical Sciences programmes, which assures employers that our graduates meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.

 - During your first year, our flexible course structure allows you to switch courses if your interests change, and gives you the opportunity to specialise in an area of interest in later years.

 - We will supply you with your own lab coat at the start of term.
-For 14-15 entry, you will also receive a one-year subscription to the Royal Society of Biology.
+You will also receive a one-year subscription to the Royal Society of Biology.

 - You will be taught by academics who are internationally renowned scientists in their fields of expertise and are involved in making major advances and breakthroughs in human diseases and syndromes, including: breast, prostate and skin cancer; leukaemia; progeria (premature ageing), tuberculosis; malaria; aspergillus infection; trinucleotide repeat diseases; aberrations caused by irradiation; and normal ageing.
 Our academics are also involved in the development of 21st century treatments for disease, such as: novel vaccines; stem cell, gene and antibody therapies; novel drug development; and artificial biomaterials.

 - In your final year you will have the opportunity to contribute to our research programmes in cellular and biochemical pathways, the regulation of gene expression, DNA repair and immunological responses to microbial infection.